dpantel/btrfs-snapraid/docs/CONFIG.md

 data d1 /btrfs/data1/snapraid
 ```

-This snapshot will be re-generated from the live-data subvolume prior to each SnapRAID sync.
+This snapshot will be discarded and re-generated from the live-data subvolume prior to each SnapRAID sync.

 In between syncs, this subvolume will remain untouched to maintain a stable 'frozen' state for SnapRAID recovery actions.

+**Do not write to this subvolume directly.**

 ### (optional) snapraid_subdir